Parchment: History

-Early Islamic texts are also found on parchment.
+By the fourth century AD, in cultures that traditionally used papyrus for writing, parchment began to become the new standard for use in manufacturing important books, and most works which wished to be preserved were eventually moved from papyrus to parchment.

 In the later Middle Ages, especially the 15th century, parchment was largely replaced by paper for most uses except luxury manuscripts, some of which were also on paper.
 New techniques in paper milling allowed it to be much cheaper than parchment; it was made of textile rags and of very high quality.
-With the advent of printing in the later fifteenth century, the demands of printers far exceeded the supply of animal skins for parchment.
+Following the arrival of printing in the later fifteenth century AD, the supply of animal skins for parchment could not keep up with the demands of printers.

 There was a short period during the introduction of printing where parchment and paper were used at the same time, with parchment (in fact vellum) the more expensive luxury option, preferred by rich and conservative customers.
 Although most copies of the Gutenberg Bible are on paper, some were printed on parchment; 12 of the 48 surviving copies, with most incomplete.
 In 1490, Johannes Trithemius preferred the older methods, because "handwriting placed on parchment will be able to endure a thousand years.
 But how long will printing last, which is dependent on paper?
 For if ... it lasts for two hundred years that is a long time."
 In fact, high-quality paper from this period has survived 500 years or more very well, if kept in reasonable library conditions.

+Modern use

+Parchment (or vellum) continues to be used for ritual or legal reasons.
+Rabbinic literature traditionally maintains that the institution of employing parchment made of animal hides for the writing of ritual objects, as detailed below.
+In the United Kingdom, until 2015 Acts of Parliament were printed on vellum, and it is still used for the covers of record copies of Acts.

 The heyday of parchment use was during the medieval period, but there has been a growing revival of its use among artists since the late 20th century.
 Although parchment never stopped being used (primarily for governmental documents and diplomas) it had ceased to be a primary choice for artists' supports by the end of the 15th century Renaissance.
 This was partly due to its expense and partly due to its unusual working properties.
 Parchment consists mostly of collagen.
 When the water in paint media touches the parchment's surface, the collagen melts slightly, forming a raised bed for the paint, a quality highly prized by some artists.

 Parchment is also extremely affected by its environment and changes in humidity, which can cause buckling.
 Books with parchment pages were bound with strong wooden boards and clamped tightly shut by metal (often brass) clasps or leather straps; this acted to keep the pages pressed flat despite humidity changes.
 Such metal fittings continued to be found on books as decorative features even after the use of paper made them unnecessary.

-Some contemporary artists prize the changeability of parchment, noting that the material seems alive and like an active participant in making artwork.
-To support the needs of the revival of use by artists, a revival in the art of preparing individual skins is also underway.
-Hand-prepared skins are usually preferred by artists because they are more uniform in surface and have fewer oily spots – which can cause long-term cracking of paint – than mass-produced parchment, which is usually made for lamp shades, furniture, or other interior design purposes.